-Dental Implants are small titanium screws tapped into the bone that a crown, bridge or denture can then be attached to.
-They are very precise items and in the right hands can be as good as a real tooth.
+Dental Implants are small titanium screws tapped into the bone that allow a crown, bridge or denture to then be attached.
+They are very precise items and, in the right hands, the complete restorative dental implant can be as good as a real tooth.

-Depending on your case, implants can be quite straight forward, or may require complex pre-planning.
-There are so many variables, that the best way is to come in for a consultation.
-We can give you all the options, and let you decide how you would like to proceed.
+Depending on your case, implants can be quite straightforward.
+Sometimes, more complex pre-planning will be needed.
+There are so many variables.
+The best way is to come in for a consultation.
+We can present all the options to you, along with any helpful advice you might be seeking.
+You would then be free to decide how you would like to proceed.

-We have the ability to do all your scans on site, so you don’t have to run around to several appointments just to find out if you’re suitable for implants.
-The surgery is done by Dr Jorgensen who has extensive implant experience and is now lecturing on the topic.
-You can choose to have the surgery in our rooms or in hospital while asleep.
+You can choose to have the surgery done in our rooms, or in hospital.
 The crown or bridge work is then done in our rooms once everything is ready to go.

-Following the initial consultation, if everything is straight forward, the surgery is done as soon as possible.
+Following the initial consultation, assuming everything is straightforward, the surgery can be done as soon as possible.
 A single tooth can be done within an hour.
-From this point there is generally 3-4 months of healing and crown preparation time.
-Sometimes we can give you a temporary tooth at the time of surgery or the following day but it is case dependent.

-How come some are offering completed treatment in 3-5 days?
+How is it that I’m seeing some dentists offering completed treatment in 3-5 days?